 - Symptoms of secondary headaches, including red flags of potentially serious causes (e.g. intracranial bleed, meningitis etc.).

-- Appropriate and timely investigation & disposition if a potentially serious secondary cause is suspected.
+- Appropriate and timely investigation and disposition if a potentially serious secondary cause is suspected;

 - Appropriate evidence-informed pharmacological and non-pharmacological modalities for common headache types (ie migraine, tension).